codenothing/Nlint/README.md

 1. Download and extract Nodelint into a path of your choice

+2a.
+Move the jslint bin file into your path, and change the require path to the correct Nodelint/index.js path

-2. Add the alias to your bashrc file: alias jslint='node /path/to/Nodelint/cli.js -vp "$@"'
+2b.
+Add the alias to your bashrc file: alias jslint='node /path/to/Nodelint/cli.js -vp "$@"'

 3. Source your bashrc file, and your good to go.